 If you’ve ever used Amazon Prime’s free 2-day shipping for members only, then you’ve used an access membership.

-Another great example is Thrive Marketplace which lets members shop discounted health food products.
+Another great example is Thrive Marketplace which lets members shop for discounted health food products.
 Without a membership, you can’t even browse their online grocery store.

 7.)
 Media Publication Subscriptions

 If you ever tried to read a news article online and got hit with a paywall to pay a monthly fee, this is a media subscription.
 As annoying as they might be, they do help the business pay its writers and editors to produce regular content.